 If you want to attend one of these events, pass on the day pass and purchase admission to the event instead.
 Spend the day relaxing at the pool and head to the park at 4 pm!

-6. Florida resident discount.
-This is where you live can make a difference.
-In order to get this discount, you will need to provide proof of residency.
-This residency discount applies only to your tickets.
-That means you can not purchase tickets for others.
+Where you live can make a difference!
+To get this discount, you will need to provide proof of residency.
+You can only use the discount on your ticket.
+So, you cannot use the discount to buy tickets for others.